zopefoundation/developer_docs/source/bugtrackers.rst

   https://bugs.launchpad.net/grok

-To work on bugs in the ``grok`` project, you need to be member of the BlueBream developer team on Launchpad.
+To work on bugs in the ``grok`` project, you need to be member of the Grok developer team on Launchpad.
 Join the team:

  https://launchpad.net/~grok-development-team